vacmar01/fh_blog/posts/query-rewriting-bm25.md

 def retrieve_chunks(
         query: str # the search query to retrieve the most relevant parts using BM25 retrieval.
-    ) -> str: # Returns the most relevant parts of the database "Uses semantic search to retrieve content from your database."
+    ) -> str: # Returns the most relevant parts of the database "Uses keyword-based search to retrieve content from your database."

     retriever = BM25Retriever.from_defaults(
         nodes=nodes,